Diatonic Harmonica Studies

 Both chromatic and diatonic harmonicas are available in a variety of different keys, both in standard and low tuned.
 However, most good chromatics come in the Key of C Major.
 And, with a higher degree of skill, you can play in many keys on one C Major Key chromatic.
 However, in my opinion, it is just far easier to play a diatonic in the key you want to play, rather than mastering playing in different keys on one chromatic harmonica.

 It is easier to bend or overblow on a diatonic harmonica, rather than on a chromatic without using the slider.
-Seems to me that the degree and control of notes with bends and overblows, excluding slider functions, is more capable of refinement on a diatonic.
+Seems to me that the degree and control of notes with bends and overblows, excluding slider functions, is more capable of refinement on a diatonic, especially for Blues.

 Chromatics are favored by classical and jazz harmonica musicians.
 Diatonics are favored by blues, rock, folk, and country musicians.
 I play tunes I enjoy the most being played on a diatonic harmonica.